salientarc/nvim-conf/README.md

 ## TF is this!

 Welp.
-This is my config files for neovim.
+This are my config files for neovim.
 This config make it easier to transition from VSCode to vim/neovim.
 This'll make the development procedure better and efficient.
 This config is mainly for windows users but can work on multi-platform.

 ## Features